leftlogic/heroku-101/README.md

 This guide will walk you through building your first Node web server, and deploying it to the world with Heroku.

-The guide assumes you have some familiarity with (and access to) a terminal.
+The guide assumes you have some familiarity with (and access to) a terminal, and you'll need [git](http://git-scm.com/).

 ## Install Node + npm